epifluidlab/epifluidlab.github.io/README.md

 # EpiFluid Lab Website

 Built with [Astro](https://astro.build).
-Automatically deploys to GitHub Pages when you push to `main`.
+Automatically deploys to GitHub Pages when you push to `master`.

 ---